 Don’t try to hold those feelings in.
 Instead, let them out and vent however you see fit.
 Scream, curse, take it out on a punching bag, or curl up on the sofa with a tub of Ben and Jerry’s and cry while watching an episode of House Hunters.
 Just give those feelings some outlet because you’ll have a tough time moving forward if you don’t.

 Take a break for a few days.Take a break for a few days.

 Having come so close, it can be tempting to jump right back in and start scouring listing sites again.
 Don’t.
-If the ordeal has really driven you to the edge, then take a step back and go on a much-needed weekend break.
+If the ordeal has driven you to the edge, take a step back and go on a much-needed weekend break.
 Home hunting can be a tiring experience.
 Since starting your search, you probably haven’t left the city for fear of missing out on a great listing.
-Now’s the time to take that short holiday that you’ve been putting off for so long.
-Rent a car and head out to the Catskills, Rhode Island, or whatever it is that floats your boat.
+Now’s the time to take that short holiday you’ve been putting off.
+Rent a car and head out to the Catskills, Rhode Island, or whatever floats your boat.

-Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready for when you get back.
+Your buyer’s agent can keep an eye on things while you’re away and have a new list of homes ready when you get back.
 Try not to call them while you’re away or think about anything to do with home buying.
-Your mind will be much clearer after a few days of relaxation and mojitos.
+Your mind will be much more apparent after a few days of relaxation and mojitos.

 Stay away from any reminders.Stay away from any reminders.

 Are you driving by that lost listing to see any moving vans parked outside?
 Maybe you can’t stop looking at photos of it or checking the listing site to see if it’s been marked “In Contract” yet.
 Don’t torture yourself like this.
 It achieves nothing other than to drive the knife a little deeper into your heart.
 Delete the photos, remove the listing from your favorites list, and stay away from the street where the home was located.
 You don’t need reminders like that of the life that could have been.